quikdev/go/README.md

 The uninstall process is very basic.
 It finds the file and deletes it (with a warning).

-For programmatic use to ignore the warning, pass the `--no-warn` flag to the command.
+For programmatic use, pass the `--no-warn` flag if you want to skip the warning/prompt.
 For example, `qgo uninstall --no-warn myapp`.

 ## Full List of Manifest/Package Options